DABUR

 (([email protected];))

-Dabur on Tuesday said it expects a revenue fall in the mid-single digit percentage range for the quarter ended Sept.
+Dabur on Tuesday said it expects revenue to fall in the mid-single digit percentage range for the quarter ended Sept.
 30 as heavy rain and floods across parts of the country impacted "out of home" consumption.

 The company faced a buildup of inventory and had to reduce channel inventory to boost distributor interest, said analysts at Antique Stock Broking.